sagemath/trac_to_gh/Issue 2049.md

 # Issue 2049: symbolic matrix exp (easy to implement)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2049

 Original creator: was